vinhdq842/PixelThoughts/README.md

 ## Contributing

-We welcome contributions to improve PixelThoughts!
-To contribute:
+If you'd like to contribute to PixelThoughts, feel free to follow these steps:

 1. Fork the repository.
-2. Create a branch with a descriptive name for your changes.
+2. Create a branch for your feature or bugfix.
-3. Make your modifications and test the changes locally.
+3. Make your changes and test them locally.
-4. Create a pull request describing the changes you made.
+4. Open a pull request and describe your changes.

 ## Acknowledgments

 PixelThoughts was inspired by the original version found at [pixelthoughts.co](https://www.pixelthoughts.co/).
-Special thanks to the creators for the concept and design.
+Special thanks to Marc Balaban for the concept and design.

 ---